nsrau/azure-docs.it-it/articles/active-directory/active-directory-reporting-api-getting-started.md

 ## Modificare lo script
-Per modificare lo script di PowerShell in modo che funzioni con la directory, sostituire $ClientID, $ClientSecret e $tenantdomain con i valori corretti mostrati in "Delega dell'accesso in Azure AD".
+Modificare uno degli script seguenti in modo che funzioni con la directory, sostituendo $ClientID, $ClientSecret e $tenantdomain con i valori corretti in "Delega dell'accesso in Azure AD".

+### Script di PowerShell

     # This script will require the Web Application and permissions setup in Azure Active Directory
     $ClientID      = "<<YOUR CLIENT ID HERE>>"                # Should be a ~35 character string insert your info here